jdevries3133/yap/README.md

     This maps onto backend features like [OpenAI Assistants / Threads](https://platform.openai.com/docs/api-reference/assistants)
   - `eval "$(yap chat --resume [session_id])"`

+# Planned Features

 - `yap annotate`: receive feedback on chunks of code
 - `yap scaffold`: build smart boilerplate for your own programming patterns

+# More Info

+Run `cargo doc`, and then open up `doc/yap/index.html` in your browser to learn more!